ICTeam28/ProgramAnalysis/summaries/tools/gpuverify.md

 accessed the memory location and we can safely store the new value.

-The following is an example on how atomic addition could be implemented on an Intel CPU, using the lock prefix to guarantee atomicity:
+The following is an example on how atomic addition could be implemented on an Intel CPU, using the lock prefix to guarantee atomicity: [@AtomicADD]

       ; void atomic_add(int64_t *ptr, int64_t val)
       atomic_add: